MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/pwa-links.md

 [Low-latency canvas API][pwaLowLatencyCanvasAPI] - Tells the canvas to skip most of the rendering pipeline in the browser to get pixels on screen with minimal latency.

-[Native File System API][pwaNativeFileSystemAPI] - Allows you to read and write files just like a native app.
+[Native File System API][pwaNativeFileSystemAPI] - Lets you read and write files just like a native app.

 [Periodic Background Sync API][pwaPeriodicBackgroundSyncAPI] - Allows your app to sync with your server in the background, ensuring your data is always fresh.